 2 See Strategic Priority 1: Economic Equality, which sets out the objective of improving "protection of the poorest and those experiencing vulnerability".
 The principles of a Just Transition align with the human rights and equality focus of Strategic Priority 2: Justice.
 See: Irish Human Rights and Equality Commission, Strategy Statement 2022 -2024, (2022).
-See further information on the Public Sector Equality and Human Rights Duty: Irish Human Rights and Equality Commission, Implementing the Public Sector Equality and Human Rights Duty, (2019) and https://www.ihrec.ie/ourwork/public-sector-duty/.
+See further information on the Public Sector Equality and Human Rights Duty: Irish Human Rights and Equality Commission, Implementing the Public Sector Equality and Human Rights Duty, (2019) and Public Sector Equality and Human Rights Duty.